davidkane9/creditr/TO-DO.md

 7. Bibliography should be standardized more and Knitr should be added

 8. Everyone fills in the affiliation
---------- Do we all have to say our affiliation? this can be done just by adding: "James Bond\\Williams", which is specifically designed for affliation; to create a new line for author, we can't simply use "\\"
+--------- Do we all have to say our affiliation?
+(Answer: JSS requires the affiliation of at least one author provided in the format I did.
+Technically, it is fine now if you do not wish to give yours, but affiliation needs to be given this way.
+This is what JSS formats dictates...)

 * Delete all the images (both their inclusion and the raw image installed in the package) that do not come from our acceptable three sources: Bloomberg screenshots; Markit screen shots and the JPM powerpoint slides.
 This may require the replacement of lots of those images with JPM images, but the JPM images all seem better to me.